 Once the MagicDNS resolver has the queries, we can do fun things:

 - We can answer things directly, so you can

 ssh [email protected].
 The latency on such queries is great, too, since we never need to go get the results from the internet; they’re all in memory.

 - We can race DNS answers from different upstreams servers (when appropriate).

-- If your upstream DNS (or one of your upstream DNS servers) is a Tailscale IP or behind a Tailscale subnet relay, we can forward plain old UDP DNS over Tailscale so they’re encrypted with Wireguard
+- If your upstream DNS (or one of your upstream DNS servers) is a Tailscale IP or behind a Tailscale subnet router, we can forward plain old UDP DNS over Tailscale so they’re encrypted with WireGuard

 - If your upstream DNS supports DoH, the MagicDNS forwarder can then